Bobscorn/text-sub/feature_list.md

 - editor design stage:

-    - build a mothership out of ascii characters
+    - build a mothersub out of ascii characters

     - click and drag to draw lots of a type of character